Griffith Street Upgrade

 Four standard road options were provided to the consultant to assess the impacts of construction.

-To inform local residents of the impending road upgrade and the impacts, residents were invited to attend an on-site meeting.
+To inform local residents of the road upgrade and the impacts, residents were invited to attend an on-site meeting.
 A meeting was also held with the principal of Albury High School.

 Information contained in the arboricultural report was provided to the attendees.
-Discussion also occurred around what the residents would like in the streetscape including parking.
+Discussion occurred around what the residents would like in the streetscape including parking.
 Design options for the reconstructed street were discussed at the meeting.

 Key points from the meeting are included in the meeting notes.